Redemption Hospital

-Redemption Hospital is a hospital operated by the government in Liberia capital city Monrovia.
-It holds 200 beds.
+Redemption Hospital is a 200-bed hospital operated by the government in Liberia's capital city, Monrovia.
 This hospital had stopped its operations during the hard times of the Ebola epidemic and civil wars of 1990s.
-The hospital, renamed “New Redemption Hospital” is set to be one of the larger hospitals in Monrovia.
+The hospital, renamed "New Redemption Hospital", is set to be one of the larger hospitals in Monrovia.
 It is currently under construction in the suburb of Caldwell.
-Construction is being carried out by Liberian government and architecture company Mass Design Group based in Boston with an office in Kigali.
+Construction is being carried out by the Liberian government and architecture company Mass Design Group based in Boston with an office in Kigali.